-Nelson himself admits in media reports to beginning a relationship with a child who later became his wife because “he thought she was beautiful”.
-He was 26 and she was 16.
+In another incident, Nelson admits in media reports to beginning a relationship with a child who later became his wife because “he thought she was beautiful”.
+He was 26 and she was 15.
 He did so under the guise of “rescuing” her from her plural family.
 According to court records, when the child confided to her mother that she was being sexually active with a much older man, her mother filed a complaint against Bryan, but he absconded with the teen, and stayed in hiding for months until the two of them acquired a marriage license on the day she turned 18 to cover up the underage affair.

 In May of 2019, Nelson filed a lawsuit against eight named individuals in the DCCS as well as up to 200 unnamed “John and Jane Does” for federal student loans filed by students attending college.
-The lawsuit appeared frivolous from the start however, and it didn’t turn out to be a government payout as perhaps Nelson had hoped.
+The lawsuit appeared frivolous from the start however, and it didn’t turn out to be a government payout that perhaps Nelson had hoped.
 Nelson voluntarily withdrew the lawsuit in October 2020 and it was dismissed.
 DCCSOCIETY.ORG first reported on this story in December 2019.

 Additionally, Nelson is attempting to exploit the government by posing as a "whistleblower" in the Washakie case.
 To our knowledge, neither Bryan nor Mary Nelson ever worked for WRE, nor were they ever in a position to receive information that would support a whistleblower claim.
-Court records show the timeline of Mary's "escape" story pre-dates most of the Washakie fraud activity and the Nelson's interview with FBI agents occurred after most discovery had already happened.
+Court records show the timeline of Mary's "escape" story pre-dates most of the Washakie fraud activity and the Nelson's interview with FBI agents occurred after most discovery had already occurred.
 Yet the couple continues to portray themselves to the media as the primary "whistleblowers" with hopes to receive a payout from the government.

 Copyright © Davis County Cooperative Society